Timka654/NSL/README.md

 in progress

 # Samples
-in main project(NSL.sln) - change configuration to DebugExamples for
+In main project(NSL.sln) - change configuration to DebugExamples for
 - ASP.NET
 - Application
 - for Unity have small project(/Examples/UnityExample/...)
+And select interested project for "run as default"

 # In library have implemented
 - TCP network protocol